ericclemmons/tech-2016-lightning-talks/README.md

 - Styled Components in 10 minutes
 - MobX in 10 minutes

+Check out the `example` branch for all of this working in action.

 ### Setup

 Before getting started, let's make sure this is a workable project: